parvathykumar/pdsnd_github/README.md

 *Analysis of BikeShare usage data across three major US cities*

 ### Description
-The objective of the project is to analyse biking trends in
+The objective of the project is to analyze biking trends in
-* Chicago
+* Chicago, IL
-* New York &
+* New York City, NY &
-* Washington
+* Washington, D.C.

-In order to do so, python functions were created to
+In order to do so, python functions were created and utilized to
 1. Read data from the provided CSV files &
 2. Perform basic summary statistics based on user inputted filters.